• Hart Mountain Antelope Refuge was established for wildlife conservation purposes

 Hiking

-The open terrain of the refuge provides a great opportunity for hiking but trails are not maintained.
+The refuge's open terrain offers excellent hiking opportunities, but the trails are not maintained.
 However, two-track and dirt roads can be used instead of established trails.

 Popular hikes include those to DeGarmo Canyon, Barnhardi Cabin, and Warner Peak, which start from the south end of the Hot Springs Campground.